Postdoctoral Fellow (m/f/d) in the field of Genetics and Disease Modeling

 The St. Anna Children’s Cancer Research Institute (CCRI), located in the center of Vienna, the world’s most livable city and one of Europe’s most important places for biomedical research and life sciences, is an international and multidisciplinary competence center striving to improve treatment of children and adolescents with cancer by connecting translational and clinical research with open-minded exploration of basic disease mechanisms.
 Through close cooperation between clinic and research, the CCRI provides an ideal environment for cutting-edge research and its translation into clinical practice.
 To achieve our ultimate goal of advancing the well-being of patients, the CCRI constantly pushes scientific boundaries and strongly promotes close collaboration and exchange with external institutions like the Medical University of Vienna, CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences, the Institute of Molecular Biotechnology (IMBA) and the Institute of Molecular Pathology (IMP).

 The CCRI is an equal opportunity employer.
-We value diversity and are committed to providing a work environment of mutual respect to everyone without regard to race, color, religion, national origin, age, gender identity or expression, or any other characteristic protected by applicable laws, regulations and ordinances.
+We value diversity and are committed to providing a work environment of mutual respect to everyone regardless of ethnicity, religion, national origin, age, gender identity or expression, or any other characteristic protected by applicable laws, regulations and ordinances.

 Please send your application via email to Sabine Strehl, firstname.lastname@example.org.
 Applications should at least contain your Curriculum Vitae, a cover letter, a list of your publications (please explain your contributions) and the contact details of three references.
 Applications will be reviewed on a rolling basis until the position is filled.